-- 114. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 98 of this Complaint as though set forth fully herein. - 115.
-The First Amendment to the United States Constitution, as applied to the states by the Fourteenth Amendment, prohibits the government from abridging the right of the people to peaceable assembly. - 116.
-"The right of free speech, the right to teach, and the right to assembly, are, of course, fundamental rights."
+- 110. Plaintiffs incorporate by reference the allegations in paragraphs 1 through 109 of this Complaint as though set forth fully herein. - 111.
+The First Amendment to the United States Constitution, as applied to the states by the Fourteenth Amendment, prohibits the government from abridging the right of the people to peaceable assembly.

+- 112. "The right of free speech, the right to teach, and the right to assembly, are, of course, fundamental rights."
 Whitney v.
 California, 274 U.S. 357, 373 (1927).
 When a government practice restricts fundamental rights, it is subject to "strict scrutiny" and can be justified only if it furthers a compelling government purpose and, even then, only if no less restrictive alternative is available.
 See, e.g., San Antonio Indep.
 Sc.
 Dist. v.
 Rodriguez, 411 U.S. 1, 16-17 (1973); Dunn v.
-Blumstein, 405 U.S. 330 (1972). - 117.
-By denying Plaintiffs the ability to conduct indoor church services, the State and County Defendants have violated the Freedom of Assembly Clause to the United States Constitution. - 118.
-The State and County Orders, on their face and as applied, are unconstitutionally vague and overbroad as they chill and abridge Plaintiffs' right to peaceably assemble. - 119.
-The State and County Orders, on their face and as applied, constitute an unconstitutional prior restraint on Plaintiffs' right to assemble.

-- The State and County Orders, on their face and as applied, do not leave open ample alternative channels for assembly or communication for Plaintiffs. - 121.
-The State and County Defendants do not have a compelling, legitimate, or rational interest in treating Plaintiffs differently than other secular businesses or activities or for substantially burdening their religious practices. - The State and County Orders, on their face and as applied, do not pass strict scrutiny because they are not narrowly tailored to serve the government's purported interest.
-Imposing more restrictive requirements that target churches while allowing numerous entities and activities to remain open is not the least restrictive means of achieving the State and County Defendant's purported interest in curbing the spread of COVID-19. - As a result of these violations of their First Amendment rights, Plaintiffs have suffered damages in an amount to be proven at trial.
-Plaintiffs are also entitled to recover their costs and attorneys' fees under 42 U.S.C. § 1988 plus injunctive relief and a judicial declaration that Defendants' actions were unconstitutional.
+Blumstein, 405 U.S. 330 (1972). - 113.
+By denying Plaintiffs the ability to conduct indoor church services, the Defendants have violated the Freedom of Assembly Clause to the United States Constitution. - 114.
+The State and County Orders, on their face and as applied, are unconstitutionally vague and overbroad as they chill and abridge Plaintiffs' right to peaceably assemble. - 115.
+The State and County Orders, on their face and as applied, constitute an unconstitutional prior restraint on Plaintiffs' right to assemble. - 116.
+The State and County Orders, on their face and as applied, do not leave open ample alternative channels for assembly or communication for Plaintiffs. - 117.
+The Defendants do not have a compelling, legitimate or rational interest in treating Plaintiffs differently than other secular businesses or activities or for substantially burdening their religious practices. - 118.
+The State and County Orders, on their face and as applied, do not pass strict scrutiny because they are not narrowly tailored to serve the government's purported interest.
+Imposing more restrictive requirements that target churches while allowing numerous entities and activities to remain open is not the least restrictive means of achieving the Defendant's purported interest in curbing the spread of COVID-19. - 119.
+Plaintiffs seek a judicial declaration that the State and County Orders violated the Assembly Clause and nominal damages.
+Such a determination will resolve the constitutionality of the fines levied against the Plaintiffs, which are predicated upon the State and County Orders.
+Plaintiffs also seek to enjoin enforcement of the fines.
+Plaintiffs are entitled to recover their costs and attorneys' fees under 42 U.S.C. § 1988.